beaker-project/beaker/documentation/architecture-guide/capabilities.rst

 .. note::

    This page describes Beaker's capabilities as they currently exist.
-For more on how these changes are likely to evolve into the future, see the :ref:`technical-roadmap`.
+For more on how these capabilities are likely to evolve into the future, see the :ref:`technical-roadmap`.
 In particular, we are actively working to reduce the reliance on Fedora specific technology (such as ``anaconda`` and ``yum``) by permitting dynamic provisioning through an